guramritpalsaggu/HUSE-Tensorflow/README.md

 The output from Graph-RISE is passed onto an Image Tower in parallel to output from BERT which is passed onto the Text Tower.
 The L2 normalized output from both the towers are further passed onto a shared fully connected layer.
 The output of the shared fully connected layer is further used to calculate different losses.

 ### PART3: INCORPORATING THREE  LOSSES INTO THE ARCHITECTURE:
 The paper incorporates three losses, for Class Level Similarity, Semantic Similarity, Cross Modal Gap.
-All three losses are explained in detail in the paper.
-Implementing these three losses is the main objective and thus carries the highest points.
+All three losses are explained below.
+Implementing these three losses is the main objective.

 ### DATASET